hhuang-code/CSC454/README.md

 All code for the course CSC454(254).
-The owner of csc254 repository is my class parter.
+The owner of csc254 repository is my class partner.

 Course page: https://www.cs.rochester.edu/courses/254/fall2017/